bitloops/frontend-copilot/README.md

 - Generating StoryBook stories for all your presentational components
 - No hardcoded texts in React code and texts passed via props in order to be able to do translations etc.

 Our open alpha is completely free!
-A lot that we want to build are still missing but it will be getting better by the day.
+A lot that we want to build are still missing but it will be getting better by the day so stay tuned!

 ## Getting Started